valtimo-platform/valtimo-documentation/extending-valtimo/server-sent-events.md

 Valtimo provides a Spring Bean as a service to allow for events to be sent to subscribers.

-To do so Valtimo the SseSubscriptionService bean can be used as in the example bellow.
+To do so SseSubscriptionService bean can be used as in the example bellow.

 ```kotlin
 @Component